Divanshu-Bansal/ISS_workflows/README.md

 ## New Relic Dashboards

-The new relic dashboards for VehicleDescriptions Service are monitoring the SLIs & SLOs which are defined below in the table:
+The new relic dashboards for VehicleDescriptions Service are monitoring the SLIs & SLOs as defined below in the table:

 > **NOTE:** Default monitoring time frame for dashboard is 3 hours.
 This time frame can be changed from New Relic console as per the requirement